beardedsamwise/100-days-of-code/README.md

 # What is this repository?

-The code in this repository is my progress in the 100 days of code Udemy course.
+The code in this repository is my progress in the 100 Days of Code: The Complete Python Pro Bootcamp Udemy course.
 I will be updating this repository regularly with the code I write for the course.

 # What is 100 Days of Code?